Our Sisters’ Lives in Their Own Words

 For many summers, at the request of the pastor I was able to teach religion to the village children.
 At least a thousand booklets were distributed to orphans and village children about our great Servant of God, Andrew so that they would know him and also pray fir his beatification.

 Among the many groups visited were the homeless, alcoholics and drug addicts, the psychotic, incurable cripples, victims of Down’s syndrome, sanitariums, summer camps, orphans and children vacationing, an many, many others in all area of Ukraine.
+Working with people living with substance abuse issues was not always easy.
+These individuals often had to complete a drug test and other rehabilitation methods at home to make sure that they did not relapse and start using alcohol or drugs again.
+Seeing their progress was incredibly rewarding though.
 I am grateful for individuals who assisted me as it would have been impossible for me to distribute everything alone: my sister Veronica Tokash, Oksana Leseiko, Dr. Liza Pilch and Christine Smith.